Cloakfusion/docs/source/index.md

 Our API uses an API token or your login session from our management portal.
 You can find your Cloakfusion API key at our [portal](https://my.cloakfusion.com).

-For python examples we use requests library as http client to set up a session with the API.
+For Python examples we use requests library as http client to set up a session with the API.

 ## Glossary